mpv-player/mpv/DOCS/man/options.rst

 ``--input-test``
     Input test mode.
 Instead of executing commands on key presses, mpv will show the keys and the bound commands on the OSD.
-Has to be used with a dummy video, and the normal ways to quit the player will not work (key bindings that normally quit will be shown on OSD only, just like any other binding).
+Has to be used with a dummy video or with ``--force-window`` and ``--idle``.
+The normal ways to quit the player will not work (key bindings that normally quit will be shown on OSD only, just like any other binding).
 See `INPUT.CONF`_.

+    .. admonition:: Example

+        ``mpv --input-test --force-window --idle``

 ``--input-file=<filename>``
     Read commands from the given file.
 Mostly useful with a FIFO.
-Since mpv 0.7.0 also understands JSON commands (see `JSON IPC`_), but you can't get replies or events.
+Since mpv 0.7.0 also understands JSON commands (see `JSON IPC`_), but you can't get replies or events using this option.
 Use ``--input-unix-socket`` for something bi-directional.
 On MS Windows, JSON commands are not available.

     This can also specify a direct file descriptor with ``fd://N`` (UNIX only).
     In this case, JSON replies will be written if the FD is writable.